Risk Management

 For example, if a data breach could cost a company $100,000 (SLE) and is expected to occur once every five years (ARO = 0.2), the ALE would be:

-This calculation helps organizations understand what risks could cost them annually, guiding them in prioritizing risks based on potential financial impact.
+This calculation can help organizations better understand the potential annual cost of risks, guiding them in prioritizing risks based on their potential financial impact.

 Qualitative Risk Analysis